iOS Mobile Push Notifications

 Refer to the Apple Developer documentation for more information on how to register your app and obtain an APNs Authentication Token.

-Calling registerForRemoteNotfiications() will initiate the registration process with Apple Push Notification service (APNs).
+Calling registerForRemoteNotifications() initiates registration with Apple Push Notification service (APNs).

-The system will provide a token via the UIApplicationDelegate by calling the following delegate method.
-After the initial APNs registration and device token has been delivered, new (sometimes duplicate) tokens will be delivered to this delegate method and your PubNub channel registrations will need to be updated.
+The system provides a token via UIApplicationDelegate by calling the following method.
+After initial registration, APNs may deliver new (sometimes duplicate) tokens.
+Update your PubNub channel registrations when the token changes.

 For more information on receiving token, go to Apple Docs.